acuyjet/needle-tracker/README.md

         cd needle-tracker

-3. Start MongoDB:

-        mongod
+3. Run `npm install`

-4. In a new command line tab, start the app:
+4. In a new command line tab, start `mongodb`

-        npm start
+5. In another tab, run `node src/app.js`

-5. Open a browser window and go to `localhost:3000`.
+6. Open a browser window and go to `localhost:3000`.

 ##### Issues to address:
 * Change text box inputs back to dropdown selectors and figure out how to get them to work well with Angular